Md-Adnan-Abir/Real-Time_Parking_Slot_Detection_and_Occupancy_Simulation/README.md

-# ParkVision: Real-Time Parking Slot Detection and Occupancy Simulation Using Computer Vision
+# Real-Time Vehicle Occupancy Monitoring in Parking Lots Using OpenCV and Streamlit

 ---